saferpay/sndbx/texts/paypal.md

 # PayPal

-Via the Saferpay JSON API, PayPal payments can be handled without too much expenditure of effort.
+Paypal payments can be processed with Saferpay without much effort.
 This chapter describes what needs to be observed in this regard.

 ## <a name="ppal-requirement"></a> Requirements